NuAxis/ServiceNow_Inventory_Scanner/README.md

 This is from the ServiceNow Knowledge18 CreatorCon CCB0793: Flow Designer Enabling Low-Code Solutions: Mobile Inventory Scanner

+"Developing a Mobile Phone application for your company's "Yearly Physical Inventory" can turn a nightmare of spreadsheets into a dream.
+Utilizing the power of Kingston's Flow Designer and the native Mobile UI, any level of Admin / Developer can build a barcode scanning and gps tagging powerhouse of automation."

 Use the steps below to fork this application and install it on your own ServiceNow Instance.
 Since this project is mostly a demo I reccomend you install this on a free personal developer instance to fully test and customize.
 This application requires the Kingston version of ServiceNow or newer to be installed on too function properly.

 1. If you have a GitHub account, log in.
 If you do not have an account, create an account and log in.